CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 2. Copy the contents of `timeline.md`.
 3. Create a new markdown file in the `pages` directory called `timelinejs.md`.
 4. Paste the contents copied from `timeline.md` into `timelinejs.md`.
-5. Locate the yaml frontmatter at the top of the file (the frontmatter is the `key: value` pairs between two lines of dashes (`---`)).
+5. Locate the yaml front matter at the top of the file (the front matter is the `key: value` pairs between two lines of dashes (`---`)).
-6. Edit the frontmatter to look like this:
+6. Edit the front matter to look like this:
 ```yaml
 title: TimelineJS
 layout: full-width-page